 At the time the Irish economy was in dire straits after the property crash three years earlier, and far more people were moving in the opposite direction.
 But the O'Toole's had no second thoughts.

-Nw they belong in Ireland.
-It took a lot of bureaucracy over six and a half years for the O’Tooles to become Irish citizens in May of last year and, as they watched their children Elijah (22) and Madison (20) engage with their American cousins last month, they were thrilled to hear them talk about how much they love living in the Emerald Isle.
+Now they belong in Ireland.
+It took a lot of bureaucracy over six and a half years for the O’Tooles to become Irish citizens in May 2018 and, as they watched their children Elijah (22) and Madison (20) engage with their American cousins last month, they were thrilled to hear them talk about how much they love living in the Emerald Isle.

 “We visited America a couple of weeks ago and it was interesting to hear them tell people that they feel more at home in Ireland now,” says Tim.
 “Even though we enjoyed seeing our friends and families again, we kept thinking that we couldn’t wait to get back to Galway and put on a fire.
 All four of us really feel that Ireland is home now.